Information to help your application

 The maximum budget allowed is £250,000, but it should be noted that most of the three-year grants we award have a budget below £200,000.

 The research described in the application should be a discrete, hypothesis-driven project, achievable within the duration of the support requested.
-Do not describe the work of your entire laboratory and ask for funding for one member of a team or part of the consumable costs.
+Do not describe a large programme of work - for example the work of your entire laboratory - and then request a contribution towards it - for example funding one member of the laboratory or part of the consumable costs.